UN Women: Hamas attacks on women

 Following the Hamas attack on Israel on 7 October 2023, women's rights groups criticized UN Women for not issuing a timely and clear condemnation of Hamas's gender-based war crimes on Israeli women.
 Sarah Weiss Maudi, senior adviser to the president of the 77th Session of the U.N.
 General Assembly, said that UN Women refused to acknowledge that atrocities were committed against Israeli women and young girls despite many of the atrocities having been filmed by Hamas and other Palestinian terrorists themselves.

 On 13 October, an initial statement by UN Women condemned the attack on Israeli civilians but did not mention women.
 Subsequent posts and comments by the organization focused only on the impact of the conflict on Palestinian women.
-A month after the attack, the UN Women's website contained only one reference to women and girls stating the following, “devastating impact of the crisis in Gaza on women and girls.”
+A month after the attack, the UN Women's website contained only one reference to women and girls stating the following, "devastating impact of the crisis in Gaza on women and girls."
 Michal Herzog, First Lady of Israel, criticized UN Women for having a "double standard" and has lobbied openly about the topic.
-Several women's rights group criticized UN Women, as did Canadian Anne Bayefsky, director of the Touro University Institute on Human Rights and the Holocaust."
+Several women's rights groups criticized UN Women, as did Canadian Anne Bayefsky, director of the Touro University Institute on Human Rights and the Holocaust."

-On 29 November, over 80 members of the U.S. House of Representatives accused UN Women of disregarding Hamas’s gender based violence on Israeli females and minors in a bipartisan letter driven by Representatives Young Kim (R-California) and Sheila Cherfilus-McCormick (D-Florida).
-The 80 Representatives wrote to UN Women Executive Director Sima Bahous stating, "The failure by UN Women to publicly stand up for Israeli women and condemn Hamas’ systematic atrocities undermines UN Women and highlights its one-sided approach."
+On 29 November, over 80 members of the U.S. House of Representatives accused UN Women of disregarding Hamas's gender based violence on Israeli females and minors in a bipartisan letter driven by Representatives Young Kim (R-California) and Sheila Cherfilus-McCormick (D-Florida).
+The 80 Representatives wrote to UN Women Executive Director Sima Bahous stating, "The failure by UN Women to publicly stand up for Israeli women and condemn Hamas' systematic atrocities undermines UN Women and highlights its one-sided approach."

 UN Women states that it was one of the first organisations to condemn the attacks by Hamas and their use of gender-based violence.
-In regards to a deleted post condemning the Hamas attacks, a representative for UN Women gave a statement to the Jewish Telegraphic Agency saying, “In any social media team managing multiple campaigns and during a very busy time like the one we are now in with 16 Days of Activism, mistakes can occur.”
+In regards to a deleted post condemning the Hamas attacks, a representative for UN Women gave a statement to the Jewish Telegraphic Agency saying, "In any social media team managing multiple campaigns and during a very busy time like the one we are now in with 16 Days of Activism, mistakes can occur."

 Israel's ambassador to the UN criticized UN Women and UN Secretary General Antonio Guterres for the delay in calling an investigation into the sexual violence committed by Hamas on 7 October 2023.

 A corresponding protest event took place at the UN on December 4, 2023.